shariq1989/cookbook/content/recipe/Butter_Chicken.md

 This recipe caters well to a vegetarian, vegan, or dairy-free way of eating with a few modifications.

-* Vegetarian: Let's begin by finding a replacement for the chicken, shall we?
+* Vegetarian: First, we need to find a substitute for the chicken in this recipe.
 I recommend using chickpeas, baked firm tofu, paneer, or roasted cauliflower.
 For added protein, you can also include toasted cashews.
 If using cashews, add them when you add the onions.

 * Vegan: I prefer using chickpeas, baked firm tofu, or roasted cauliflower in place of the chicken.
 They come out delicious and hold up well throughout the cooking process.
 For added protein, you can also include toasted cashews.
 If using cashews, add them when you add the onions.
 In place of butter, use either coconut oil or vegan butter, and you can use full-fat coconut milk as an alternative to the cream.